UBCEnvision/UBCEnvision.github.io/_pages/recruitment.md

 	<li><a href="https://www.aiche.org/community/membership" class="button medium wide">APPLY TO AIChE</a></li>
 </ul>

-After becoming an AIChE member, you are eligible to become a member of Envision and its projects.
+After becoming an AIChE student member, you are eligible to become a member of Envision and its projects.
 Also, students from any faculty are always welcome!

 Click [here](http://www.ubcenvision.com/about/) to learn more about _Envision_!